Victory Auto Wreckers: Advertising

 Kyle Weisner said of the advertisement, "There are companies that do a lot of advertising, like, for example Empire, but they change their commercials weekly.
 With us, our message is the same, so we've never felt the need to change it."

 In May 2015, however, Victory Auto Wreckers retired their famous commercial in favor of a new spot produced by Xpress Video Productions of Northbrook, Illinois.
-The new commercial features a computer-animated homage to the 1985 footage.
+The new commercial featured a computer-animated homage to the 1985 footage.